 Guidelines and Rules

-- 24-hour case competition with cases released on a staggered basis on Friday with competition on Saturday.
-Eleven (11) teams are split into two flights.
-Presentation time slots are 9 am, 9:30 am, 10 am, 10:30 am, 11 am, and 11:30 am.
-Presentations consist of 15 minutes of formal presentation followed by 10 minutes for judge’s Q & A. Top two teams of morning round in each flight go on to compete in the afternoon round.
-Afternoon round consists of 15 minutes of formal presentation followed by 15 minutes for judges’ Q & A. Winning teams are announced at the Saturday awards dinner.
+24-hour case competition with cases released on a staggered basis on Friday with competition on Saturday.
+Fourteen (14) teams are split into two flights.
+Presentation time slots are 8:30 am, 9 am, 9:30 am, 10 am, 10:30 am, 11 am, and 11:30 am.
+Presentations consist of 12 minutes of formal presentation followed by 12 minutes for judges' question and answer period.
+Top two teams in each flight of the morning round go on to compete in the afternoon round.
+Afternoon round consists of 12 minutes of formal presentation followed by 12 minutes for judges’ questions and answer period.
+Honorable mention teams are selected from each of the morning flights.
+Winning teams are announced at the Saturday award dinner.

-- Cash prizes are available due to the generosity of the corporate sponsors.
+Cash prizes are available due to the generosity of the corporate sponsors.
 Monetary awards (split equally among the four team members) are made to the top four teams.
 1st place team will receive $4,000, 2nd place $2,000, 3rd place $1,000 and 4th place $500.
-Individual checks are sent to an address of choice for each of the team members of the top four teams.
+Two honorable mention teams from each of the two morning flights each receive $400.
+Individual checks are sent to an address of choice for each of the team members.

 - Team members are restricted to undergraduate students currently enrolled in their first four-year undergraduate program.

 - Teams must consist of exactly four (4) undergraduate students.
 Due to space and cost restrictions, alternates are not allowed to travel with the team.
 Each team may be accompanied by one academic advisor.

 - Team members are to be ‘traditional’ undergraduate students.
 The spirit of the ‘traditional’ undergraduate student is to exclude the 30+ year old student coming back for a second degree after several years working as a supply chain business professional or with a consulting firm.